Owl-Boy/CMI-Notes/Notes/Lambda Calculus Syntax.md

 # Lambda Calculus Syntax

 ## Syntax
-**Lambda Calculus** has a minimal syntac which captures the intrinsional definition of a function, the syntax is as follows
+**Lambda Calculus** has a minimal syntax which captures the intrinsional definition of a function, the syntax is as follows

 You have a *countably Infinite set* of **variables**, which can be any character except $\lambda\; .\; (\;)$ because these characters have predefined meanings